THE THINKING EQUESTRIAN

 Here is his pedigree.
 He was foaled in 1998, making him nine years old in this photo.
 After his retirement from racing, he had been retrained for western-style trail riding.

 Here is a photo of Toastie taken in 2010 after about two years of dressage training.
-(He is slightly behind the bit in this photo.)
+(He is slightly behind the vertical in this photo.)
 Notice the improvement in his muscle development and strength.

 Picture